Pennant Hills Golf Club

 With regional reservoirs down to 20 percent capacity and years of above average rainfall needed to replenish these water reserves, Pennant Hills Golf Club needed to look beyond conventional water sources to ensure that it would have a consistent, reliable supply.

-Pennant Hills Golf Club began working with GE Water & Process Technologies to find a solution to its escalating water worries.
-GE’s broad portfolio and global experience helped the golf club find a new untapped water source that flowed right beneath the fairways of the course itself.
+Pennant Hills Golf Club began working with SUEZ Water Technologies & Solutions to find a solution to its escalating water worries.
+SUEZ’s broad portfolio and global experience helped the golf club find a new untapped water source that flowed right beneath the fairways of the course itself.

-The first of its kind for Australia, GE’s solution would tap into a municipal sewer line and withdraw wastewater as the source of a new, drought-proof water supply for the golf club.
+The first of its kind for Australia, SUEZ’s solution would tap into a municipal sewer line and withdraw wastewater as the source of a new, drought-proof water supply for the golf club.

 The team began plans for design and construction of the sewer mining operation and water reclamation plant and within nine months the system was operational.
 Today, an advanced ecomagination certified ZeeWeed Membrane Bioreactor (MBR) system transforms previously unusable wastewater into sustainable, high quality water for irrigating the club’s greens, fairways and gardens.